Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 A long telephoto is going to be your best friend for wildlife.
 Remember when we said earlier that you should keep your distance from wildlife?
 That means you need a longer lens to still get “close” to the subject.

-We recommend the Canon 100-400 mm for wildlife.
+We recommend the Canon 100-400 mm (or even the 500 mm) for wildlife.
 Canon will be pricey, so a good substitute would also be a Sigma 150-600 mm.

 Medium Telephoto

-While we use a long telephoto for 95% of our wildlife shots, there is a place for a medium telephoto.
 Sometimes you will get lucky, and the animal will be close enough to use a medium lens.
-We found that this is true when we are in the car and happen upon wildlife next to the roadway.
+We found that this is true when we are in the car and happen upon wildlife near the roadway.

 We use and recommend the Canon 24-70 mm for this.